 24 Sep A Feast Grows in Brooklyn

-Dekalb Market Hall, opened this summer to great fanfare and excited anticipation—and for good reason.
-This enormous and bustling place is an epicurean’s delight!he hottest new food destination,
+The hottest new food destination, Dekalb Market Hall, opened this summer to great fanfare and excited anticipation—and for good reason.
+This enormous and bustling place is an epicurean’s delight!

 Located in the basement level of the beautifully executed City Point, the hall features a varied selection of more than 40 food vendors that offer everything from handcrafted ice cream to jianbing.

 Upon descending the escalator you will be greeted by the first ever Katz’s Deli outpost while the passages wind around, each vendor sporting its own distinct personality and appropriately designed facade which lends a feeling almost of being on vacation.
 There are so many sights and smells to experience and various places offer free tastings of their specialties.